 That means you can claim up to 46.5% of any donations over $200!
 For more information on charitable tax benefits, please visit the CRA website or speak with your financial advisor.

 Did you know about the First Time Donor Super Credit?

 The First-Time Donor’s Super Credit was announced by the federal government in Budget 2013.
 It adds 25 percentage points to the federal charitable tax credit for eligible donors.
-For more info, please watch the video below or visit the CRA website.
+For more info visit the CRA website.

 Here are just a few of the areas that SMD Foundation/Easter Seals™ Manitoba supports with the help from your generous donation.

 Through our Assistive Technology Support Program, we help people gain access to assistive or adaptive aids and devices to improve their daily lives, by providing financial support to cover a portion of the often significant purchase cost.
 Assistive technology is any item, piece of equipment, or product system that is used to increase, maintain, or improve functional capabilities of individuals with disabilities and that helps them carry out their daily activities and maintain a healthy and independent lifestyle.

 The Assistive Technology Support Program now offers individuals 50% reimbursement of the cost of an assistive technology device up to a maximum of $2,500 or the unfunded amount, whichever is lesser.